narendrensvm/Employee-Performance-Feedback-Web-Application/README.md

 1. Open the **Admin Reviews** page
 2. Select an employee to be reviewed
 3. Assign reviewers from the employee list
-4. Create a performance review
-5. View all reviews and feedback submitted
+4. View all reviews and feedback submitted

 ### Employee Flow
 1. Open the **Login** page